DavidGroome/PythonTraining/README.md

 # PythonTraining
-Repository for use as I start to learn Python
+Repository for use as I start to learn Python - Stage One